The Eviction Process in Massachusetts

 Learn more about community mediation.

-In this example, we're assuming the eviction is for non-payment of rent.
-We're also assuming "best case," meaning all parties are acting in their best interest and the process moves forward as quickly as possible.
+In this example, we're assuming “best case,” meaning all parties are acting in their best interest and the process moves forward as quickly as possible absent extraordinary delay.

-Some landlords may be tempted to charge a late fee for overdue rent instead of starting the eviction process, however, this is not something we at MassLandlords recommend.
-For starters, it is unlawful to charge a late fee before the rent is 30 days late.
-You can read the entire law on the Massachusetts legislature page.
-What’s more, tacking on a late fee does not guarantee your tenants will pay the rent (or the late fee), and you may have to start evicting them anyway.
-As you will see in the following timeline, starting the eviction process can be done much sooner than 30 days after the first of the month.
+Some landlords may be tempted to charge a late fee for overdue rent instead of starting the eviction process.
+Ask yourself if this really helps.
+For starters, it is unlawful to charge a late fee before the rent is 30 days late, but you can file for eviction as soon as rent is one day late.
+What’s more, tacking on a late fee does not guarantee your tenants will pay the rent (or the late fee), and probably only serves to increase their housing debt.
+As you will see in the following timeline, starting the eviction process is always a good idea as Plan B; you can negotiate and incentivize alternatives in parallel.

-The scenario starts in November.
-The apartment rent is $1,450 per month.
+This nonpayment eviction scenario starts in November.
+The apartment rent is $1,450 per month and this is a tenancy at will.

 Nonpayment of Rent